quimortiz/dynoRRT/README.md

 cp bindings/python/pydynorrt.cpython-310-x86_64-linux-gnu.so /home/quim/envs/mim/lib/python3.10/site-packages/pydynorrt
 ```

+## Local Install

+Standard cmake build and install workflow.
+Check the options to choose which components of the project to build.

 ## Creating the conda package

 The conda package is created in the separate repository [dynorrt-conda](https://github.com/quimortiz/dynorrt-conda).
 [dynorrt-conda](https://github.com/quimortiz/dynorrt-conda) contains the recipe files to create the package from a chosen commit of this repository.

 ## Creating the pip Package